 4. IT HAS GONE TO SPAM

-One of the saddest things that can happen to you is that your effort oriented cold email goes to spam.
-You need to make sure how many emails you send in a day.
+One of the saddest things that can happen to you is that your effort-oriented cold email goes to spam.
+You need to make sure how many sales emails you send in a day.
 You need to set up limits as every email service provider has its own.

 Gmail has a limit of 250-300 emails; Yahoo has 500 emails a day.
 Make sure you don’t exceed this limit.
 On the other hand, what you can do is create multiple alias email and send 150-200 emails from each of them.

 This would increase your limit and reduce your chances of ending up in the spam folder.

 When you receive an email, the first thing that catches your attention is the subject line itself.
 Imagine being a businessman and receiving an email that has the subject line; “RE.”

 No matter how good the email is, how catchy the deal you’re offering, there is a high possibility that the person will not even open your email.
 You need to make sure to have the right email subject line.